 These are the things that are hardest to say.
 Sometimes I want a badge of honor just for being in this body.
 Sometimes I want to scream at the top of my lungs, “But you don’t understand … how hard it is to be this open, this loving, this sexual … in this body!”
 I’ve gone out of my way to obliterate any shame around my body …even being naked on TV (along side drop-dead gorgeous people with perfect bodies) in attempts to flush this out of my system.
 But shame and fear and self-hatred still show up in the most insidious ways.

 I often give myself a reality check.
 I know I am not ugly.
-I know in the larger scheme of things … I don’t have any deformities.
-I’m not morbidly obese.
-I am grateful.
+I know in the larger scheme of things, what matters is that I’m healthy, mobile and whole.
+I am grateful for that.
 I have some attributes many find attractive: curves, full lips, curly hair, dainty hands and feet.
 And though I find myself to be horrible at flirtation and seduction, I learned early on how to bypass that with being sexy or overtly sexual at the right moments and refreshingly authentic or inadvertently endearing with my shyness the rest of the time.

 I’ve always been surrounded by beautiful people.
 On my long list of close friends and lovers over the course of my adult life, I can really only count maybe 3 or 4 that I could say would be judged as less “physically attractive” than I am (by traditional, superficial standards), and the vast majority of them would be considered to be exceptionally more attractive than I am.
 Do I wish I never thought these thoughts?
 Yes.
 Do I wish I could evaporate all tendencies to compare from my being?
 Yes.
 Am I there yet?
 No.